HarommelRabbid/Wikiduction/README.md

+# Wikiduction
-Wikiduction is a wiki engine written in Python and Flask.
+Wikiduction is a wiki engine written in Python Flask.
 It's a better alternative to MoinMoin.
-It supports both python-markdown and safe HTML.
-The templating language is Jinja2.
+It supports both python-markdown and safe HTML, and the templating language to make themes is Jinja2.